register here

 abstracts & posters

-abstracts must be a maximum of 250 words. the society has produced a guide to give delegates some tips on how to write a great abstract, which can be downloaded below:
+we have produced a guide on how to give a poster presentation, which can be downloaded below:

 venue, accommodation & travel